 Airfare to Ireland begins to fall in September, and by October rates are as low as you will likely see them.
-(Tip: Create an alert on Airfare Watchdog to track fares for your preferred routes!)
+(Read my tips for finding great airfare to Ireland!)
 The package deals on Ireland winter vacations are often incredible- airfare, car and lodging- for one low price.
 But why would anyone want to visit Ireland during the “darker half” of the year?
 Can you really have a fabulous vacation in Ireland when the days are shorter, the nights are longer and the air is chillier?

 The short answer?
 YES!

 Even if you don’t snag a package deal you’ll see that prices on everything from Ireland hotels, B&Bs, and even car rentals drop in the off-season.

 Or no crowds at all!
 While some attractions close during the off-season, many do stay open through mid-December, closing or limiting their hours in January and February.
 This is a great time to tour popular sites without hoards of people around.
 When we visited Cahir Castle in November my family explored the grounds without another tourist in site.
 With fewer tourists, the guides at Bunratty Castle have time to share little known facts.
 And the Cliffs of Moher seem even larger when not swarming with visitors.